rastersoft/ubaboot/README.md

 The included `ubaboot.py` driver program can upload and verify firmware.

+## Changes in rastersoft fork

+This is a fork of the original ubaboot (from rrevans: <https://github.com/rrevans/ubaboot>).
+The changes that include are:

+* a C-language programmer
+* an udev rules file for Linux with the right VID/PID valued
+* optional parameters to wait for the device to be set in programming mode, both in text and graphical mode (using wxwidgets)
+* added a command line parameter to check if it's installed

 ## Getting started

 You must configure ubaboot to work with your board.
 See `config.h`.